 Sudden trauma to the rotator cuff can also result in injury.
-Examples include sudden forceful movements like throwing a ball, falling on an outstretched hand or a sharp increase in intensity of overhead activities, such as sudden increase in resistance or repetitions.
+Examples include sudden forceful movements like throwing a ball, falling on an outstretched hand or a sharp increase in the intensity of overhead activities, such as a sudden increase in resistance or repetitions.

 In some cases, a rotator cuff injury can be due to an anatomical irregularity of a hooked acromion, a bony extension of the shoulder blade that encroaches into the sandwiched space.

 A rotator cuff injury, most commonly in the supraspinatus muscle, can range from a mere impingement, a mild strain or inflammation to degenerative changes, a partial tear or a full rupture.

 Symptoms of a rotator cuff injury